Amazon EBS Encryption

 minimal effect on latency.
 You can access encrypted volumes the same way that you access

-existing volumes; encryption and decryption are handled transparently and they require no
+unencrypted volumes; encryption and decryption are handled transparently and they require no

 additional action from you, your EC2 instance, or your application.